If you were born and raised in North Carolina — or are perhaps raising your own kids here — you know the possibilities for family fun are endless.

 17. Take a rail excursion on the Great Smoky Mountains Railroad.

-Enjoy a scenic train ride with the kids!
+Enjoy a scenic train ride through the scenic Smoky Mountains with the kids!
 Choose from day-trip excursion packages and a variety of ticket options to explore the Nantahala Gorge and Tuckasegee River.
 The Nantahala excursion includes a one-hour layover at the Nantahala Outdoor Center while the Tuckasegree trip offers a layover for shopping in Dillsboro.
 Be sure to check out the railroad’s special events calendar for dates that include the Dinosaur Train (based on the popular PBS “Dinosaur Train” series), Peanuts Pumpkin Patch Express, The Polar Express and more.

 Nearby attractions: Nantahala Outdoor Center, Cherokee, Great Smoky Mountains National Park